rrrossjr/learning-library/data-management-library/database/multitenant/manage-app/mt-isolation/manage-app1.md

 ````
 THe workload runs without any resource manager in under 20 seconds.

-Now set MAX_IOPS IORM and rerun the load.
+Now set MAX_IOPS=1 and rerun the load.

 ````
 <copy>alter system set  MAX_IOPS=1;